bardendAspen/wave/README.md

 >````
 >This will store the credentials and wave will no longer prompt you for them every time

-Wave should now begin building your new VM, once ready wave will notify yuo it is done in the console and you will be free to log on to the computer using your corp account.
+Wave should now begin building your new VM.
+Once ready, wave will notify you it is done in the console and you are free to log on to the computer using your corp account.

 Fore more information on the deploy command, run
 ````